rust-lang/rust/CONTRIBUTING.md

 This will create a new commit, which you may not rebase under any circumstances!
 Delete the commit and redo the operation if you need to rebase.

-Now you're done, the `src/tools/clippy` directory behaves as if clippy were part of the rustc monorepo, so no one but you (or others that synchronize subtrees) actually needs to use `git subtree`.
+Now you're done, the `src/tools/clippy` directory behaves as if Clippy were part of the rustc monorepo, so no one but you (or others that synchronize subtrees) actually needs to use `git subtree`.